 Common places to find mold in your home are window sills, underneath sinks, refrigerator door seals and drain pans, closets, laundry rooms, near air conditioning systems and on basement walls.

 Should I test my home for mold?

-Probably not.
+Not necessarily.
 Looking for evidence of water damage and visible mold growth should be your first step.
 Testing for mold is expensive, and you should have a clear reason for doing so.
 In addition, there are no standards for “acceptable” levels of mold in the indoor environment.
 If you know you have a mold problem, it is more important to spend time and resources getting rid of the mold and solving the moisture problem causing the moldy conditions.

 How can I tell if mold is causing me to get sick, or some other indoor air problem?

 There are other indoor air contaminants that can occur in a home, causing health problems similar to those caused by mold exposure.
 Exposure to tobacco smoke, pet allergens, carbon monoxide from faulty furnaces and hot water heaters, and poor sanitation can all cause health problems for residents.
 If you are experiencing adverse health symptoms, it is important that you see your physician for a proper diagnosis.
 If you feel better when you are away from your home for several hours, this may be an indication that there is a contaminant in your home.
 If you and your physician suspect an indoor air quality problem is causing your symptoms, and you are unable to identify and clean up the source, call your local health department.

 What do I do if I have mold?